 - To import the rule:

-- Download the business rule from the support site.
+- Download the Solver_D365BC_DimUpdater business rule from the attachment section in this KB.

 - In the upper right-hand corner, click Import .